 - Backlog refinement/grooming: at the end of each sprint, scrum team and product owner meet to ensure that everything is ready to complete the next sprint.
 Team can remove some user stories which are not related to the main task, create new user stories, reprioritize tasks and divide tasks into subtasks.
 The key goal is to define relevant tasks which serve the purpose.

 - Daily scrum meetings: it is held every morning and lasts about 15 minutes where every scrum team member discusses his plans and issues he has faced when completing the sprint.
 The meeting helps everybody keep informed.

 - Sprint review meeting: it’s held at the end of every sprint where every team member presents the task he has accomplished by the time.
-Usually it’s forbidden to use PowerPoint slides.
+Usually, it’s forbidden to use PowerPoint slides.

 - Sprint retrospective meeting: at the end of every sprint, the team defined how good scrum is and discusses the changes which are to be implemented for next sprint.
-Besides, the team discusses positive experience and negative experience and what could happen if did it differently.
+Besides, the team discusses the positive experience and negative experience and what could happen if did it differently.

 There are some tools used in scrum:

 - Scrum board can be divided into following columns: to do, work in progress, and done.
 The board is kept updated during the sprint.
 For example, if there’s a new task appeared, it is written on the card and put on the board.

 - User stories describe software from user’s point of view.
 It includes the type of the user, what and why he wants it.
 The short stories have their own structure: as a <user type>, I want to <complete a task> in order to <accomplish the goal>.